akshephard/btu_logger/config_pros_cons.md

 which I believe to be very helpful in  getting something working quickly.
 You can have commented out settings inside the file which is common in Unix.
 The other benefit of comments is to quickly be able to change a config file while developing by commenting out a line.
-With .ini files I had to have several of different INI files while testing and switch files in the code.
+With INI files I had to have several of different INI files while testing and switch files in the code.
 I found it more convenient to be able to comment out a line and get rid of a setting.